rastabrandy02/Pinball_Project_Physics_2/README.md

 Due to time limitations, we have replicated  the basic gameplay (launching, flippers, map) plus the principal bumpers and a few combo elements.

 Our game presents a way of obtaining extra balls by reaching a certain score.
-Also we could not find the original audio other from the background music, but we have replaced them with new sounds that matches all the interactions (bumpers, flippers, refill, lost ball etc...).
+Also we could not find the original audio other of the game's sound effects, but we have replaced them with new sounds that matches all the interactions (bumpers, flippers, refill, lost ball etc...).
 It also uses a similar cartoon-ish font, but not the original.

 Also, the way the original game is presented is by zooming in the game and letting the camera follow the ball as it moves throught the map, in ours the player has full view over the whole map.